Zawadi – The Gift

 Wild Lights at Taronga Zoo is back as a Vivid Sydney location for 2022.
 Two Monkeys Foundation was very fortunate to be invited by The Taronga Foundation to preview this delightful event ahead of the public opening on 27th May.

-Along with Ben and Sophia (… who we hope will become more active in the Foundation in the coming years), we enjoyed delicious hospitality and a rare, rain free evening wandering the zoo at night.
+With Ben along for the evening, we enjoyed delicious hospitality and a rare, rain free evening wandering the zoo at night.
 The illuminations were fantastic but as always the spectacular Sydney skyline, perfectly visible from the zoo, stole the show.

 https://taronga.org.au/conservation-and-science/our-actions